Skip to Content

 Human cognition is full of possibility, but it is not limitless.
 Attention fluctuates.
 Memory is fallible.
 Actions can fail to adjust to changing conditions.
 Judgement can be shaped by stress, fatigue, time pressure, and competing demands.

-• Excessive cognitive load
+• Excessive or persistent cognitive load

 • Work-related fatigue and sleep disruption